Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Introduction

-Here, inspired by the AMR evolution in a chemostat setup~\cite{shibasaki_exclusion_2021,Abdul21}, we study the eco-evolutionary dynamics of an idealised microbial community consisting of two competing strains subject to a time-varying level of toxin, with the growth of one strain favoured under low toxin level and a selective advantage to the other strain under high toxin level.
-We also assume that the resource abundance varies according to a time-switching carrying capacity that drives the fluctuating size of the community.\\ In most of previous works, EV is either encoded in fluctuating growth rates, with the size or carrying capacity of the population kept constant ~\cite{Ewens,Kimura,Karlin74,Thattai04,Kussel05,Kussell05b,He10,Visco10,AMR13,Assaf13a,Dobra13, Assaf13b,ashcroft_fixation_2014,melbinger_emergence_2015,kalyuzhny_neutral_2015,roberts_dynamics_2015,hufton_intrinsic_2016,Xue17,marrec_quantifying_2018,marrec_resist_2020}, or EV is modelled by a time-varying carrying capacity that affects the species death rates and drives the population size~\cite{wienand_evolution_2017,wienand_eco-evolutionary_2018,west2020,taitelbaum_population_2020,taitelbaum2023evolutionary} (see also \cite{shibasaki_exclusion_2021}).
-The distinctive feature of this study is the twofold EV accounting for environmental fluctuations stemming from the variation of the toxin level and the switches of the carrying capacity resulting in the coupling of DN and EV; see Fig.~\ref{fig:cartoon}.
-We determine the fixation-coexistence diagrams of the system, and these allow us to determine the environmental conditions under which long-lived coexistence of the strains is possible or certain, and when one strain dominates the other.
+{ It is worth noting that considerable efforts have recently been dedicated to study the mechanisms underpinning the coexistence of competing species under various scenarios, see e.g. \cite{Leibold19,Pinsky19,shibasaki_exclusion_2021,Gore22}.
+The influence of different kinds of variability (e.g. quenched disorder, heterogeneous rates, ``spillover protection'') on species coexistence in ecosystems~ exhibiting cyclic dominance~\cite{Szolnoki14,Dobra18} has notably been investigated in \cite{Perc_2007,He10,he2011,Kelsic_2015,Szolnoki_2015,Szolnoki2016}. } Here, inspired by the AMR evolution in a chemostat setup~\cite{shibasaki_exclusion_2021,Abdul21}, we study the eco-evolutionary dynamics of an idealised microbial community consisting of two competing strains subject to a time-varying level of toxin, with the growth of one strain favoured under low toxin level and a selective advantage to the other strain under high toxin level.
+We also assume that the resource abundance varies according to a time-switching carrying capacity that drives the fluctuating size of the community.
+In most of previous works, EV is either encoded in fluctuating growth rates, with the size or carrying capacity of the population kept constant ~\cite{Ewens,Kimura,Karlin74,Thattai04,Kussel05,Kussell05b,He10,Visco10,AMR13b,Assaf13a,Dobra13, Assaf13b,ashcroft_fixation_2014,melbinger_emergence_2015,kalyuzhny_neutral_2015,roberts_dynamics_2015,hufton_intrinsic_2016,Xue17,marrec_quantifying_2018,marrec_resist_2020}, or EV is modelled by a time-varying carrying capacity that affects the species death rates and drives the population size~\cite{wienand_evolution_2017,wienand_eco-evolutionary_2018,west2020,taitelbaum_population_2020,taitelbaum2023evolutionary} (see also \cite{shibasaki_exclusion_2021}).
+The distinctive feature of this study is therefore the \emph{twofold environmental variability} accounting for fluctuations stemming from the variation of the toxin level and the switches of the carrying capacity resulting in the coupling of DN and EV; see Fig.~\ref{fig:cartoon}.\\ {As main results, we obtain} the fixation-coexistence diagrams of the system, and these allow us to determine the environmental conditions under which long-lived coexistence of the strains is possible or certain, and when one strain dominates the other.
 We also analyse the make-up of the population when the strains coexist, and their average abundance.